 Answer : Purchase course for answer

-In addition to the Principles for Businesses, the FCA has Statements of Principle and Code of Practice for Approved Persons which apply to those individuals carrying out controlled functions and therefore require individual authorisation.
+In addition to the Principles for Businesses, the FCA has Statements of Principle and a Code of Practice for Approved Persons which apply to those individuals who carry out controlled functions and therefore require individual authorisation.
 These are also founded on ethics.

 The Statements of Principle for Approved Persons applies only to the extent that a person is performing a controlled function for which approval has been sought and granted.
 All approved persons are subject to Principles 1-4, while only those carrying out ‘significant influence functions’ are subject to the additional Principles 5-7.

 Principles 1 – 4 apply to all approved persons